Milford-Bennington Railroad: Tourist train

 A tourist train, known as the Wilton Scenic Railroad, operated along the Milford-Bennington Railroad between 2003 and 2006, but ceased operations when its owner died.
 Peter Leishman, owner of the Milford-Bennington Railroad, expressed interest in reviving the tourist train in 2018, but as of 2021 nothing has been announced.

+Operations

+The railroad operates between April and November each year, and ships stone to the Granite State Concrete Company in Milford.